NoroffFEU/agency.noroff.dev/documentation/how-to-branch.md

 ```
 git checkout nameOfBranch
 ```
-this will put you in the correct branch befor you make a new branch for your task.
+this will put you in the correct branch before you make a new branch for your task.

 This can also be done in one line by use of one command.
 ```